 Can you see how the passage above is totally different from the “rapture” deception?
 This is a desirable change in us, not just a change of location.
 Our resurrected flesh and bones will be swallowed up by a body from Heaven, a body that reveals in itself the kind of person we have become.

-O death, where is thy victory?
-O death, where is thy sting?
-The sting of death is sin; and the power of sin is the law: (I Corinthians 15:55,56)
+The sting of death is sin, and the strength of sin is the law.
+(I Corinthians 15:55,56)

 Death is an enemy that must be overcome, first in our inward nature, and then, when Jesus appears, in our outward nature, our body.
 This is our goal, the marvelous hope and future of the Gospel of the Kingdom.
 Death has no sting for us.
 He who is redeeming us is more powerful than the spirit of death.
 When Christ has forgiven the guilt of our sins and their power to compel us to act in disobedience to God, death cannot harm us; the Lake of Fire no longer has authority over us.

 The power of sin is the eternal moral law of God — which being inscribed in our minds and hearts.
 Sometimes we are taught that there is no law that governs the Christian except the law of love.
 This is not true.
 The Words of Christ and of His Apostles are our laws, as the Holy Spirit of God interprets them to us and guides us in obedience to them.
 Sin derives its strength from these many laws.
 When they are disobeyed continually, we are heading toward corruption and destruction in the Day of Resurrection.

 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 (I Corinthians 15:57)